Structure Unbiased Adversarial Model for Medical Image Segmentation

 Similar to the retinal OCT experiments and the MRI-to-CT experiments, we train a segmentation model on normal images in UKBB which is then used to segment the diseased images in ACDC dataset after image translation.
 We then evaluate the performance by comparing warped segmentation outputs and original ACDC ground truth.
 Similarly, the proposed method is compared with the same set of methods as in Section \ref{octexp}.

-\textbf{Evaluations of Structure Translation}: TABLE \ref{tablecardiac} shows the performance of different models measured by $mIoU$, $Dice$, $Acc$, $Spe$ and $FDR$.
-Compared with the VR-net, Voxelmorph and DualGAN methods, our SUA model obtains better results.
-Additionally, Figure \ref{fig:cardiac_trans} shows that the transferred structures are on par with that by VoxelMorph, VoxelMorph(MI) and VR-net.
-Furthermore, the inverse deformation obtained by our method can maintain the shape information of the source dataset, thus outperforming translation GANs, such as CycleGAN, NAGAN and StarGAN v2.
+\textbf{Evaluation of Structure Translation}: TABLE \ref{tablecardiac} shows the performance of different models measured by $mIoU$, $Dice$, $Acc$, $Spe$ and $FDR$.
+Compared with the VR-Net, Voxelmorph, and DualGAN methods, our SUA model obtains better results.
+Additionally, Figure. \ref{fig:cardiac_trans} shows that the transferred structures are on par with that by VoxelMorph, VoxelMorph(MI), and VR-net.
+Furthermore, the inverse deformation obtained by our method can maintain the shape information of the source dataset, thus outperforming diffusion based translation model DDIB and translation GANs, such as CycleGAN, NAGAN, SCCGAN and StarGAN v2.

-\textbf{Evaluations of Intensity Distribution Transfer}: Similarly, we evaluate translation on intensity distributions.
+\textbf{Evaluation of Intensity Distribution Transfer}: Similarly, we evaluate translation on intensity distributions.
 TABLE \ref{tablecardiac} shows the comparison between the proposed method and other methods.
 Specifically, translation GANs have advantages in the translation of intensity distribution, which has been observed similarly in previous experiments.
 Not unexpectedly, the same issues occur in MUNIT: though it gives the best distribution results visually, it loses the semantic information of the input source samples.
 In contrast, the translated images by our method not only produce good results in aligning distributions, but also capture the structure information by using the inverse deformations.
 Spatial transformation methods, such as VoxelMorph with mutual information loss, reduce the structure gaps to a certain extent, but the intensity difference still could not be decreased.